10 Things You Never Knew About LongHorn Steakhouse

 The menu is low-carb and keto-friendly

-All of LongHorn's nutritional information is available on their website, and they include carb counts, so you can easily plan a low-carb meal.
-Some ideas include chicken wings without blue cheese dressing, just about any of their fire-grilled steaks, and a side salad (hold the croutons) or a veggie side with cheese.
+All of LongHorn's nutritional information is available on its website, and it includes carb counts, so you can easily plan a low-carb meal.
+Some ideas include chicken wings without blue cheese dressing, just about any of its fire-grilled steaks, and a side salad (hold the croutons) or a veggie side with cheese.
 Yum!